rahuldaware/titanic-data-analysis/README.md

 ## Conclusion

+  The dataset obtained had missing values in the age column.
+This hinders the analysis to some extent.
+Our analysis related to age would hae been more accurate if those missing values are present.
+To find the missing values, we need to perform more investigation or add random values.

 The conclusions below are made from the observations available in the Jupyter notebook.

   1. Only 38% of people could make it back from Titanic.